 Rousseau’s theory in practice

-What they did see was a degraded human being, human only in shape; a dirty, scarred, inarticulate creature who trotted and grunted like the beasts of the fields, ate with apparent pleasure the most filthy refuse, was apparently incapable of attention of even elementary perceptions such as heat or cold and spent his time apathetically rocking himself backwards and forwards like the animals at the zoo.
+What they did see was a degraded human being, human only in shape; a dirty, scarred, inarticulate creature who trotted and grunted like the beasts of the fields, and ate with apparent pleasure the most filthy refuse.
+Victor was apparently incapable of attending to even elementary perceptions such as heat or cold.
+He spent his time apathetically rocking himself backward and forward like the animals at the zoo.
 A “man-animal,” whose only concern was to eat, sleep, and escape the unwelcome attentions of sightseers.

-Expert opinion was as usual somewhat derisive of popular attitude and expectations.
-The great French educator and psychologist, Philippe Pinel, examined the boy, declaring that his wildness was a fake and that he was an incurable idiot.
+As usual, expert opinion was somewhat derisive of popular attitudes and expectations.
+The great French educator and psychologist Philippe Pinel examined the boy, declaring that his wildness was a fake and that he was an incurable idiot.
 He failed to explain how a mentally defective person could have been able to fend for himself in the wilds for any length of time.

 Itard tried to teach Victor to speak and read.
 At the end of five years, Victor could identify some written words and phrases referring to objects and actions, and even some words referring to simple relationships such as big and small, and he could use word cards to indicate some of his desires.
 However, he did not learn to speak.

 More stories of feral children